 That’s what really drove me, the anger for my sisters, my aunties, my grandma.

-Three years ago, Cheyenne’s grandmother and aunt were killed by a man from Oklahoma, a member of the Cherokee tribe, in a vague domestic dispute that Cheyenne still doesn’t fully understand.
-The murderer, a man who was dating one of Cheyenne’s relatives, went home to Oklahoma and killed himself, and so the police closed the case without giving the family a full report, Hope says.
+Three years ago, Anna's grandmother and aunt were killed by a man from Oklahoma, a member of the Cherokee tribe, in a vague domestic dispute that Anna still doesn’t fully understand.
+The murderer, a man who was dating one of Anna' relatives, went home to Oklahoma and killed himself, and so the police closed the case without giving the family a full report, she says.

 “It was the week of Thanksgiving that it happened, so we didn’t ever really have Thanksgiving,” she says quietly.
 “And then my birthday.
 Turning 21 wasn’t really great.”